Chrisbelefantis/Personal-Goal-Manager/README.md

 # Front-End

-For the styling I didnt use any framework so I had to first **design the app** and then procceed to the implementation phase.
+For the styling I didn’t  use any framework so I had to first **design the app** and then proceed to the implementation phase.

 > The design is **responsive** and **mobile friendly**.